North Jutlandic Island

 The North Jutlandic Island (Nørrejyske Ø), Vendsyssel-Thy, or Jutland north of the Limfjord (Jylland nord for Limfjorden) is the northernmost part of continental Denmark and of Jutland.
 It is more common to refer to the three traditional districts of Vendsyssel, Hanherred, and Thy.
 The area has been intermittently a tied island and, during modern times, was not surrounded by water until a storm in February 1825, which severed the region from the remainder of Jutland and created a water connection between the North Sea and the western end of the Limfjord.
 Vendsyssel-Thy retains its traditional status as a part of Jutland even though it is now an island.

 By area, it is the second-largest island of Denmark after Zealand (excluding Greenland), with a population of 294,424 on 1 January 2020.
-309,834 people lived on the island in 1981.
+The population has declined in recent decades; 309,834 people lived on the island in 1981.

 Danes rarely refer to the area as a whole, but more often to the three constituent districts or to North Jutland (which also includes an area south of the Limfjord).
 The adjectives nordenfjords and søndenfjords are also commonly used, meaning north and south of the fjord, respectively.
 The names can all be considered ad hoc creations, as a traditional name for the island is lacking.